 Optional: Use Secrets Manager for Personal Access Token

 While not necessary, it is generally considered best practice to hold sensitive values (especially credentials) in a secure location like an encrypted parameter in Parameter Store or as a secret in Secrets Manager.
-Since these both support encryption with KMS keys it gives enhanced control over who has access to decrypt these values as well as CloudTrail logging when the keys are used.
+Since these both support encryption with KMS keys, you have enhanced control over who has access to decrypt these values as well as CloudTrail logging when the keys are used.
 If you choose to import your personal access token into Secrets Manager, you can use a dynamic reference as the value for the GitHubPersonalAccessToken parameter so that the value is pulled from Secrets Manager instead of being directly passed to CloudFormation as plain text.

-Navigate to the AWS Secrets Manager console and click the Store a new secret button.
+- Navigate to the AWS Secrets Manager console and click the Store a new secret button.

-For secret type, select Other type of secrets.
+- For secret type, select Other type of secrets.
 Under the Specify the key/value pairs to be stored in this secret, choose the Plaintext tab and paste your personal access token into the text area.
 Finally, select a KMS key to encrypt the secret (the default key of

 aws/secretsmanager

 is sufficient).
-Click Next to proceed to the next step. -
+Click Next to proceed to the next step. - Enter a secret name, such as

 github/personal-access-token

-Ensure the radio button for Disable automatic rotation is selected, and click Next.
+, and click Next. - Select the radio button for Disable automatic rotation, and click Next.

-On the review step, ensure the values provided are as intended and click Store.
+- On the review step, ensure the values provided are as intended and click Store.

 {{resolve:secretsmanager:github/personal-access-token:SecretString}}